calebthewood/express-jobly/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-An Express Backend to complement [Jobly](https://react-jobly-1.surge.sh/), my job-board app built with React.
+A RESTful Node-Express backend to complement [Jobly](https://react-jobly-1.surge.sh/), my job-board app built with React.
+This app follows the REST architecture principals and returns JSON.
+Certain routes are protected vie JWT based auth middleware.

 ### Built With